angie0120/aws-security-hub-audit-ready-excel-reports/README.md

 ## Governance & Security

-- Reports stored securely in S3 with encryption at rest.
+- Reports are stored securely in S3 with encryption at rest.
+IAM roles follow least privilege principles.
-- IAM permissions follow least privilege principle.
-Lambda execution roles are scoped to only the permissions required for reading Security Hub findings, writing Excel reports to the target S3 bucket, and logging to CloudWatch.
-No broader permissions are granted, supporting security best practices and audit readiness.
+- Lambda functions only have the permissions required to read Security Hub findings, write Excel reports, and log to CloudWatch, nothing more.
+This supports security best practices and audit readiness.
 - Structured reporting reduces audit errors and speeds review cycles.

 ---